-Following are some of the advantages of using SBT, let us now take a look at each and every one of them:
+Following are some of the advantages of using SBT, let us now take a look at each one of them:

-CMake is cross-platform free and open-source software that helps in managing build processes of a software using its compiler-independent method.
+CMake is a cross-platform free and open-source software that helps in managing the build processes of software using its compiler-independent method.
 CMake also provides its support for directory hierarchies and also to applications that do depend on multiple libraries.
-CMake always work in conjunction with additional build environments as like the Xcode (from Apple) and Visual Studio (from Microsoft).
+CMake always works in conjunction with additional build environments like the Xcode (from Apple) and Visual Studio (from Microsoft).
 The only pre-requisite for CMake will be a C++ compiler on its build system as such.

 Following are some of the advantages of using CMake, let us now take a look at each and every one of them:

-Terraform is a software tool that is designed to safely and efficiently build, combine and to launch infrastructure.
-It is a tool that is dedicated towards building, changing and also to version infrastructure.
-It can manage the existing and the most popular service providers alongside the in-house solutions as well with utmost ease.
-The configuration files describe how and in what way Terraform should run the required applications in the datacenter.
+Terraform is a software tool that is designed to safely and efficiently build, combine, and launch infrastructure.
+It is a tool that is dedicated to building, changing, and also version infrastructure.
+It can manage the existing and the most popular service providers alongside the in-house solutions as well with the utmost ease.
+The configuration files describe how and in what way Terraform should run the required applications in the data center.

-Terraform provides and generates an execution plan that puts in better description the way to reach the desired state.
-Executes this documented way and to build the described infrastructure.
-Terraform has the ability to identify the changes made to the configuration and creates the incremental execution plans that can be further applied.
-Terraform has the ability to manage and include low-level components such as the compute instances, storage, networking, high-level components such as DNS entries, SaaS features etc. Having discussed all about these features, let us now take a look at the benefits or advantages that Terraform has to offer to individuals or organization who choose to use this offering for their own need.
+Terraform provides and generates an execution plan that puts in a better description of the way to reach the desired state.
+Executes this documented way and builds the described infrastructure.
+Terraform can identify the changes made to the configuration and creates incremental execution plans that can be further applied.
+Terraform has the ability to manage and include low-level components such as the compute instances, storage, networking, high-level components such as DNS entries, SaaS features, etc., Now that we have discussed all these features let us now take a look at the benefits that Terraform has to offer to individuals or organization.

 Following are some of the advantages of using Terraform, let us now take a look at each and every one of them: